What is a breakpoint in responsive design?

 Visualize a paragraph of text.
 As the screen gets wider, it starts to become distorted, thus hindering readability.
 Adding a breakpoint here would prevent this from happening.
 The point of adding any breakpoint is to make content easy to read.
 This applies to both increasing and decreasing screen width.
 Whenever the content becomes harder to read because of changing screen size, add a breakpoint.

-Did you know: How to test your website on different screen sizes using Free tools?
+Did you know: How to test your website on different screen sizes using free tools?
 Find out.

 Best Practices for adding Responsive Breakpoints

-- Develop for mobile-first – By developing and designing mobile-first content, the developer and designer receive multiple benefits.
+By developing and designing mobile-first content, the developer and designer receive multiple benefits.

 - It is more difficult to simplify a desktop experience for mobile screens than it is to expand a mobile view for desktop screens.
 When a design is mobile-first, developers address what is most necessary, and can then make additions to match the preferences of desktop users.